maxhu08/blog.maxhu.dev/content/posts/suckless.md

 ### chapter 3

-After using dwm for a while I started getting into other suckless software.
+After using dwm for a while I found out that I liked tinkering with my system.
-After making my dwm config, I started working on my dwmblocks, which allows me to put stuff on my bar like the time and more.
+Because of this, I started getting into other suckless software.
+After making my dwm config, I started working on my dwmblocks setup, which allows me to put stuff on my bar such as the time and more.

+You can find my build of dwmblocks here: https://github.com/maxhu08/dwmblocks

 After that, I started working on st. st was very lacking in features, I even had to patch it to add scrollback.
 I also had to give it patches for ligatures,